Klaudioz/Obsidian-Vault-Reviewer/README.md

 - AI enhancement quality depends on original content having some substance
 - Very short notes (< 20 characters) may not enhance well
 - Technical accuracy depends on AI knowledge - always review enhanced content
+- **100% Content Safety**: Original content is NEVER deleted or modified during enhancement

+**Enhancement Safety:**
+- **Triple-layer protection** prevents any loss of original content
+- **Automatic validation** ensures all original text is preserved
+- **Safety fallback** returns original content if any issues detected
+- **No risk enhancement** - you can enhance any note without fear of data loss
+- Enhancement failure simply returns your original content unchanged

 **Interface Issues:**
 - Fixed: Graphical glitches when viewing full content or enhancing notes